rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## 'Energy in the room:’ U.S. ambassador on why no tariff extension for Canada
+## WATCH | 'Energy in the room:’ U.S. ambassador on why no tariff extension for Canada

 date: 2025-08-05, from: CBC, World News